gruntwork-io/docs/docs/foundations/terraform/folder_structure.md

           └ resource
 ```

-A full example of this structure can be seen in our (example infrastructure-live repo)[https://github.com/gruntwork-io/terragrunt-infrastructure-live-example].
+A full example of this structure can be seen in our [example `infrastructure-live` repo](https://github.com/gruntwork-io/terragrunt-infrastructure-live-example).

 Next, we'll walk through each level of the folder structure and how it is used.